bsv-blockchain/message-box-client/README.md

 ```
 The `init()` method will:

-- Anoint your identity onto the overlay network if necessary.
+- Anoint your messagebox host onto the overlay network if necessary.

 - Initialize the client’s internal identity and network information.